 - Awards, fellowships, and other honors received

-- GRE Scores An official report of your GRE scores sent directly from the Educational Testing Service.
-Since your application for graduate study in Integrative Biology will not be reviewed until your GRE scores have been received by the department, it is important to take the examination early enough so that your application folder will be complete by the December 1st deadline.
+An official report of your GRE scores sent directly from the Educational Testing Service.
+Since your application for graduate study in Integrative Biology will not be reviewed until your GRE scores have been received by the department, it is important to take the exam early enough so that your application folder will be complete by the December 1st deadline.
 The Educational Testing Service institution code for MSU is 1465.
 The departmental code for Integrative Biology is 0220.
 For help or more information regarding standardized testing, please visit the MSU Counseling Center Testing Office website.

 To determine whether all other components of your application have been received, or for additional information, please make inquiries to the address above.